alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 -   At the beginning of each cycle
 -   Replaces part of the previous Design Summit
 -   Dedicated to developers

-### Upstream Training

--   2 days training
--   Learn how to become an OpenStack contributor
--   Tools
--   Processes
--   Work and collaborate in an open way

 ### Translation